Questions and Answers

 DOING IT WITHOUT US

-Inevitably, artists or their estates find themselves confronted by large quantities of art that has been in storage for many years.
+Inevitably, artists or their estates find themselves confronted by large quantities of art that have been in storage for many years.
 Can artists detach themselves from these wonderful children born of their own creativity and think of them as inventory in a business?
 Are they or their families inclined to promote their art, and are they capable of doing so effectively?
 The answer, with art historical perspective, ranges between “sometimes” and “never.”

 Some artists or their heirs may begin by seeking out art-knowledgeable people in their region and using them as a sounding board.
 But what if that sounding board were to be expanded to art-knowledgeable people around the country?
 And what if those people had solid professional relationships with museum curators and gallerists?
-That’s real networking with Rediscovered Artists.
+That’s real networking with redM.
 We know that most late career artists and owners of artist estate collections need a partner who knows the inner workings of the art market — a partner who will work as a powerhouse to secure exhibitions, publicity, and respect — a partner who will deliver.